 If they answer, awesome.
 If they don’t, awesome.
 Doesn’t matter.
 But the thing is you got to connect with them, and literally, right now, I mean, right now, connection is the thing that everybody is striving for.
 It’s funny, I have been literally doing the exact same thing for years, working remote, doing what we do, and now, with everybody craving the connection with everybody craving video chat, all of a sudden, the stuff that we do is super fucking cool.

-Everybody's on Zoom and everybody's, like face-to-face conversations, and it's really intriguing to watch because, at the end of the day, it's the same as it always has been.
-Zoom has always been popular, but now, because we can't go outside our house, people are connecting and doing meetings and stuff through this medium.
+Everybody’s on Zoom and everybody’s, like face-to-face conversations.
+It’s really intriguing to watch because, at the end of the day, it’s the same as it always has been.
+Zoom has always been popular.
+Now, because we can’t go outside our house, people are connecting and doing meetings and stuff through this medium.
 They are connecting.
-Even myself, it's like, "Well, I'm doing daily live streams."
+Even myself, it’s like, “Well, I’m doing daily live streams.”

-Tomorrow, we're going to talk about, probably, we're going to talk about VSL funnels I think.
+Tomorrow, we’re going to talk about, probably, we’re going to talk about VSL funnels I think.
 If you need anything at all, go to doneforyou.com.
-Let me find my little banner here because I'm still working my way around the software.
+Let me find my little banner here because I’m still working my way around the software.
 Doneforyou.com/start.
-Set up a call with our team, and I will talk to you soon in probably like, I don't know, a week or something.
-We'll get this transcribed, then up on the website.
-I am running way behind on all that stuff, so we'll get it when we get it.
-Then tomorrow, I'll send out an email letting you know where the live stream is going to be, what the topic is, all that stuff.
-I'll talk to you soon.
-All right, thanks.
-Bye.
+Set up a call with our team.
+I will talk to you soon.
+We’ll get this transcribed, then up on the website.
+I am running way behind on all that stuff, so we’ll get it when we get it.
+Then tomorrow, I’ll send out an email letting you know where the live stream is going to be, what the topic is, all that stuff.